Research-Based

 6. Cholesterol-Lowering Effects Leading To Reduced Blood Pressure

-The work of prebiotics can be thought of as a domino effect: prebiotics absorb fats in the lower intestine; absorption of fats leads to decreased levels of cholesterol; decreased cholesterol increases LDL cholesterol that would potentially reduce blood pressure.
+Prebiotic action follows a cascade effect: prebiotics absorb fats in the lower intestine; fat absorption decreases cholesterol levels; reduced cholesterol increases LDL cholesterol that can lower blood pressure.

 7. Improve Absorption Of Several Minerals